 Bagpipe/Pipe & Tabor: A grant piperie – Dance Music for Wind Instruments

-The pastoral world was of particular interest to Old French writers, who often placed themselves in fiction interacting with shepherds and shepherdesses.
-The Old-French pastourelle was particularly popular during the 13th century, and it made use of certain features of what has been called style popularisant: use of refrains, characters being called by their common names (Robin and Marot among others), use of senseless words (civalala, duri), etc. Besides all these features, the Old-French pastourelle was a canvas in which wind instruments were often depicted, and they helped define the genre as much as the aforesaid features.
-This proves the strong connection, if only symbolic, between the idyllic pastoral world of medieval writers, performers and audience on the one side, and bagpipes, pipe & tabor and Panpipes on the other.
+The pastoral world was particularly interesting to Old French writers.
+As a sign of their fascination, these writers often place themselves in fictional tales interacting with shepherds and shepherdesses.
+The Old-French pastourelle, particularly popular during the 13th century, made use of certain features of what has been called the style popularisant: use of refrains, characters being called by their common names (Robin and Marot among others), use of senseless words (civalala, duri), etc. Besides all these features, the Old-French pastourelle was a canvas in which wind instruments were often portayed.
+Their inclusion helped defining the genre as much as the aforesaid features.
+This fact indicates to us the strong connection, if only symbolic, between the idyllic pastoral world of medieval writers, performers, and audiences on the one hand, and bagpipes, pipe & tabor and Panpipes on the other.